|

 for the past decade.

-prairies of Saskatchewan, Canada to the fields of Oaxaca, Mexico,
+the prairies of Saskatchewan, Canada to the fields of Oaxaca,

-this film gives a voice to farmers whose lives and livelihoods have
+Mexico, this film gives a voice to farmers whose lives and

-been negatively impacted by this new technology.
-The health
+livelihoods have been negatively impacted by this new technology.

-implications, government policies and push towards globalization are
+The health implications, government policies and push towards

-all part of the reason why many people are alarmed by the
+globalization are all part of the reason why many people are alarmed

-introduction of genetically altered crops into our food supply.
+by the introduction of genetically altered crops into our food

-in the U.S., Canada and Mexico, THE FUTURE OF FOOD examines the
+on location in the U.S., Canada and Mexico, THE FUTURE OF FOOD

-complex web of market and political forces that are changing what we
+examines the complex web of market and political forces that are

-eat as huge multinational corporations seek to control the world's
+changing what we eat as huge multinational corporations seek to

-food system.
-The film also explores alternatives to large-scale
+control the world's food system.
+The film also explores alternatives

 |